Magang-Barunastra-2024/git-and-github-introduction-Mervs111/README.md

 ![alttext](Image2/Screenshot%202024-11-27%20082833.png)

-## I still haven't found the solution to this blank output NEED HELP
+## I still haven't found the solution to this blank output NEED HELP (Solved)

 but to explain what array and char does basically array is like a place to store many values of the same data, and char is the same as well